Lead in a variety of settings, from community colleges to museums, through this flexible Ed.M. for experienced educators.

 Independent Study for the Master’s Integrative Project (6 points):

 Master’s Project: The master’s integrative project will develop out of each student’s particular program of study.
 A student will work with an advisor to conceptualize, prepare, and write the integrative project.
-Students will enroll in the two courses above (A&HW 5931, A&HW 6030) in sequence across two semesters in order to plan and write the Ed.M. thesis in close consultation with the advisor
+Students will enroll in the two courses above (A&HW 5931, A&HW 6030) in sequence across two semesters in order to plan and write the Ed.M. integrative project in close consultation with the advisor